Germany: Police arrest suspects in Dresden museum heist | DW | 17.11.2020

 Police in the German capital, Berlin, have arrested three people suspected of taking part in the theft of priceless treasures from a museum in the eastern city of Dresden last year, prosecutors said on Tuesday.

-The three people arrested were said to be German citizens who were under "urgent suspicion."
+The three people arrested were said to be German citizens; prosecutors indicated they were confident of the suspects' involvement, saying they were "strongly" suspected.

 Thieves broke into Dresden's Grünes Gewölbe, known as the Green Vault in English, on November 25, 2019, stealing three priceless sets of 18th-century jewelry within minutes.
 They then fled in a car that they later torched.